Hiring and recruiting, the Slack way

 Human resources leaders across many industries have discovered a powerful new way to streamline and accelerate the recruiting process.
 It’s called a channel-based messaging platform, and it differs from first-generation intranets and collaboration tools in several important ways:

-- Fluid and organic: it supports the way that each team wants to work on each project
+- Fluid and organic: Supports the way each team wants to work on each project

-- Integrated: it unites all your HR and productivity apps in one place
+- Integrated: Unites all your HR and productivity apps in one place

 Five benefits of sharper recruiting